Welcome to the University of Kansas and the Department of Aerospace Engineering.

 Consider first the responsibilities of the faculty.
 Each professor may use a different set of guidelines or rules in running a class.
 It is the faculty’s responsibility to define the rules to be used in terms of attendance, grading policy, assignments, and class schedule.
 If a faculty member does not provide this information or if the rules or procedures are unclear, it is recommended the student discuss this with the faculty member.

 Next, consider the student’s responsibilities.
 Once the faculty defines the course requirements, it is the student’s responsibility to follow the guidelines including attending lectures and laboratories on time, submitting assignments on time, and taking all examinations.
-If for any reason, the student will not be able to attend class or take a test it is expected that the student notify the professor before the absence.
+If for any reason, the student will not be able to attend class or take a test it is expected that the student notifies the professor before the absence.
 Although there is no single set of rules for handling such situations, each faculty member has a set of rules.
 It is also the student’s responsibility to obtain the information and course material presented when the student failed to attend a lecture.
 This includes changes in assignments or test dates.
 Your professor may be willing to provide this information if the absence had prior approval or if it involved an emergency.

 Each student is expected to use their initiative in utilizing the university libraries and related material available in other facilities as needed.
 There are workshops and special lectures available to show students how to use the extensive resources provided by the university and it is the student’s responsibility to seek help.